 Undergraduate Concentration in

 In Fall 2006 the Gender Studies program merged with the concentration in Sexuality and Society to form the Gender and Sexuality Studies Program.
 Gender and Sexuality Studies is an interdisciplinary concentration that examines the construction of gender and sexuality in social, cultural, political, economic, or scientific contexts.
 For further information contact the concentration advisor:

-Director of Institutional Diversity
+Office of Institutional Equity and Diversity (OIED)

 Brown Psychological Services provides Brown students with free, confidential, individual appointments.

 BWell Health Promotion is part of Health Services.
 They facilitate interactive workshops, offer individual counseling and referrals, and coordinate special events on a wide range of health topics.
 Topic areas include nutrition, alcohol and other drug use, safer sex, sexually transmitted infections, stress management and general wellness.